great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/integrations/dbt_tutorial.md

 ![Empty DAGs dashboard](./dbt_tutorial/empty_dags.png)

 ### Create a DAG and add a connection
-Create a new Airflow dag using the command in the root of your project directory:
+Create a new Airflow DAG using the command in the root of your project directory:

 ```bash
 touch airflow/dags/customers_dag.py
 ```

-Copy the contents below into your new dag file:
+Copy the contents below into your new DAG file:

 ```python
 from datetime import datetime